CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauges/LiquidityGaugeV6.md

         ```

 ---

-## Permissionless Rewards
+## **Permissionless Rewards**

-Newer liquidity gauges open the possibility to add permissionless rewards.
-Permissionless may be a weird terminology for this.
-Only the deployer of the gauge can add third-party rewards.
-This makes sense as otherwise users could spam the gauge with random shitcoins.
+Newer liquidity gauges (from `LiquidityGaugeV3.vy` and upwards) introduce the possibility to add what are termed "permissionless rewards."
+However, the term "permissionless" might be misleading as only a `distributor` address, set by the gauge's `manager`, can add these rewards.
+The `manager` address is set to [`tx.origin`](https://docs.vyperlang.org/en/stable/constants-and-vars.html?highlight=tx.origin#block-and-transaction-properties) at the time of contract deployment.

-There is a gauge `manager` set to `tx.origin` for each gauge.

-To be able to add rewards to the gauge, a reward token and distributor needs to be added by calling the `add_reward` funtion.
-This can only be done by the `manager` or the `admin` of the Factory.
-There can only be one distributor for a reward tokens.
-The distributor himself can transfer the ability to add the specific reward token.
+To add rewards to a gauge, a reward token and a distributor must be set by calling the `set_reward_distributor` function.
+This action can only be performed by the `manager` or the `admin` of the Factory contract, wich deployed the pool.
+Each reward token can have only one distributor.
+The "right to add a reward token" can be transfered.
+Tokens are added as rewards to the gauge via the `add_reward` method.

-!!!warning
+!!!warning "NOT BOOSTABLE: Distribution of Externally Added Rewards"
-    Externally added rewards are not boostable.
-They are distributed according to the user's liquidity share in the gauge.
+    Externally added rewards are not boostable and are distributed purely based on the user's unboosted share of liquidity in the gauge.

-    E.g. if Alice amounts to a total of 10% of LP tokens staked in the gauge, she will receive 10% of the externally added rewards assuming no changes if liquidity share or reward amount.
+    For example, if Alice holds 10% of the LP tokens staked in the gauge, she will receive 10% of the externally added rewards, assuming there are no changes in her liquidity share or the amount of rewards.